vusky102/chatbot_prototype/readme.txt

 TTS_AUDIO_DIR=generated_audio
 TTS_VOICE_POSITION_ENG=0
 TTS_VOICE_POSITION_VIE=0

-If the team uses another OpenAI-compatible provider, use the model name and base URL supplied by that provider.

 Important:

-- Do not add quotation marks unless they are part of the actual value.
-- Do not add spaces around the equals sign.
+- Quotes and spaces around environment variables are automatically trimmed/stripped by the python-dotenv parsing utilities.
-- Never commit or share the .env file.
+- Never commit or share your .env file containing real API keys; it is excluded in .gitignore.
-- The repository's .gitignore excludes .env and generated_audio/.

 5. Run the chatbot